jonbodner/proteus/README.md

 and must be supplied by another way in order to be referenced in a query.
 If you do not want to use a prop struct tag, you can use positional parameters ($1, $2, etc.) instead.

 3\.
-Why do I need to use a proteus/adapter.Sql to wrap a database/sql DB or Tx from the standard library?
+Why do I need to use the `adapter.Sql` function to wrap a `sql.DB` or `sql.Tx` from the standard library?

-Interfaces in Go can behave in surprising ways.
-Most of the time, two interfaces that have the same methods are considered to be identical.
+The `Query` method defined on `sql.DB` and `sql.Tx` returns a `*sql.Rows` type.
+Unfortunately, `sql.Rows` is a struct, not an interface.
-However, this is not always the case.
-When interfaces appear as the types in the input parameters of another interface, the determination that two interfaces are compatible depends on their name, not on their structure.
+While Proteus takes advantage of interfaces in the `sql` packages, it is not tied to SQL and cannot depend on the concrete `sql.Rows` type.

-The Proteus API in written in terms of interfaces that are defined within Proteus.
-This means that
+To replace it, an interface, `api.Rows`, is defined within Proteus.
+This has the side-effect of making the method signature of a standard SQL Query incompatible with the `api.Querier` interface definition.
+The `adapter.Sql` function fixes this incompatibility.

 IMHO, this is a bug in the implementation of Go.
 There's a ticket to track this issue, https://github.com/golang/go/issues/8082 .
 If you are interested in seeing Go changed to use structual equality for interfaces in all situations, please comment on the ticket.